-When your child has completed high school and plans to attend college, technical school, or job training, what will she need to accomplish independently at home in order to take care of herself?
-Consider these general tasks.
+When your child has completed high school and plans to attend college, technical school, or job training, what will they need to accomplish independently at home in order to take care of themself?

 - Personal hygiene: bathing, combing hair, dressing, shaving, applying makeup, feminine care

 - Shopping for groceries, clothing, and home/personal items